-History and Philosophy of Science (Master of Arts) and Master of Library Science
+History and Philosophy of Science (M.A.) and Master of Library Science (M.L.S.)

 This program meets the growing demand for information professionals with a scientific academic specialty and prepares students for a variety of positions in library, research, and archival settings.
 The program consists of a total of approximately 51 credit hours for both degrees.
 Students must apply for admission to the master's programs of both the School of Library and Information Science and the Department of History and Philosophy of Science and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.